How To Add or Remove Someone From A Mortgage

 Adding someone to a mortgage

 Generally speaking, you have two options if you need to add someone to your mortgage.
-You could either:

 • Add them to your existing agreement through a Transfer of Equity

-• Or refinance your mortgage and switch to a new joint agreement.
+• Or refinance your mortgage and switch to a new joint agreement

-To qualify for a Transfer of Equity, the new person who’s joining the mortgage will need to undergo affordability and eligibility assessments with your lender.
+To qualify for a Transfer of Equity, the new person joining the mortgage must undergo affordability and eligibility assessments with your lender.
 They will become a legal owner of a portion of the property, and your lender will need to know they’re creditworthy.
+The process will be similar to a remortgage.

-The process will be similar to a remortgage and you could refinance with your current lender or search the market for a better deal from another provider.
-The main benefit of remortgaging is exactly that: you could find a new mortgage with a more favourable interest rate, but you will need to consider whether your current deal has an early repayment fee.
+The other option is to refinance with your current lender or search the market for a better deal from another provider.
+The main benefit of remortgaging is that you could find a new mortgage with a more favourable interest rate, but you will need to consider whether your current deal has an early repayment fee.

 Article key takeaways